-Crime: Child came home 10 minutes late.
+Crime: The child came home 10 minutes late.
 Punishment: Next time he goes out, the child comes in 10 minutes earlier.
-Double, triple the time if it gets worse.
+Double, or triple the time if it gets worse.

 Crime: Child slams door.
 Punishment: She opens and closes the door 20 times.
 If it persists, take the door off the hinges for a period of time.

-Crime: Child will not be nice to siblings.
-Punishment: Child is removed.
+Crime: The child will not be nice to siblings.
+Punishment: The child is removed.
 Has to sit in his room for 10 minutes.
 He may come out when he can be nice.
-Send him back if he has not learned his lesson.
+Send him back if does it again.

 Do you get the idea?
 You want discipline to make sense in your child’s mind.
 If it doesn’t, your child will be even angrier and rebel due to unforgiveness.